Cycling in and around Keswick

 Keswick to Threlkeld Railway Trail

-The re-opening of the trail between Keswick and Threlkeld last December was welcomed by both locals and visitors alike.
+The re-opening of the trail between Keswick and Threlkeld last December after the 2015 floods was welcomed by both locals and visitors alike.
 The smooth-surfaced trail, on the former railway line, is a 10km out and back off-road route with gentle gradients.
 Being a multi-user trail it is great for the whole family with cyclists, runners, push-chairs, walkers and mobility scooters all sharing the space.
 As well as linking Keswick and Threlkeld the route is part of the 137 mile C2C route from the West to the East Coast.
-The trail starts from just beyond Keswick Leisure Pool close to Fitz Park where there is a pay and display car park.
+The trail starts from just beyond Keswick Leisure Centre close to Fitz Park where there is a pay and display car park.

 Bike Hire and Cycling Courses